igsr/gca_1000genomes_website/_searchable/data.md

 A summary of sequencing done for each of the three pilot projects is available [here](/sites/1000genomes.org/files/docs/PilotsSummary.pdf).

-The list of samples and allocations is provided in a [spreadsheet](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx).
+The list of samples collected by the project and what sequence data or other assay data that has been generated for them is available in this [spreadsheet](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx).

 ## Variant Calls